cometbft/cometbft/rpc/core/README.md

 ## Subscribing to events

-The user can subscribe to events emitted by Tendermint, using `/subscribe`.
+The user can subscribe to events emitted by CometBFT, using `/subscribe`.
 If the maximum number of clients is reached or the client has too many subscriptions, an error will be returned.
 The subscription timeout is 5 sec.
 Each subscription has a buffer to accommodate short bursts of events or some slowness in clients.
 If the buffer gets full, the subscription will be canceled ("client is not pulling messages fast enough").
-If Tendermint exits, all subscriptions are canceled ("Tendermint exited").
+If CometBFT exits, all subscriptions are canceled ("CometBFT exited").
 The user can unsubscribe using either `/unsubscribe` or `/unsubscribe_all`.